 - Inability to rise from a recumbent position

-Unfortunately, there are no obvious signs that a mare is going to abort a pregnancy due to the EHV-1 virus.
+Unfortunately, there are no apparent signs that a mare is going to abort a pregnancy due to the EHV-1 virus.
 It can happen in conjunction with respiratory or neurological EHV-1, or without any outward signs that something is amiss.

-If a veterinarian suspects EVH-1, depending on the state they are practicing in, they may or may not be required to report their suspicion of infection to the state’s veterinary governing body.
+If a veterinarian suspects EHV-1, depending on the state they are practicing in, they may or may not be required to report their suspicion of infection to the state’s veterinary governing body.
 Regardless of reporting requirements, a veterinarian should test for the virus to aid in treatment and help prevent a widespread outbreak.

-How EHV-1 is Transmitted
+How Is EHV-1 Transmitted?

 The highly contagious nature of EHV-1 makes it difficult to control in crowded or regularly frequented facilities.
 The most common means of transmission from one horse to another include:

 - Indirect contact with the infected horse(s) through communal buckets, troughs or waterers is a significant source of infection.
 Small bodies of water such as puddles or ponds could also harbor EHV-1 easily.
 Nasal discharges on handlers’ clothing or through tack or turn-out sheets and blankets can also pose a risk to uninfected horses.

 - Direct contact between infected and uninfected horses poses the highest risk.
 It can occur through nose-to-nose contact or through nasal secretions introduced to the mucosal tissues of an uninfected horse via other direct contacts.